Raven Rock Mountain Complex - Site R Tour

 close.

-The RRMC serves as a National Military Command Center (NMCC) and the
+The RRMC serves as a National Military Command Center (NMCC) and

 communication links between the Pentagon and military installations throughout

-the world are replicated here at Site R.
+the world are routed through Site R.

 Members of the 114th Signal Battalion will accompany you on this part of